 Ayam Cemani is a rare breed of chicken that is known for its dramatic all-black appearance.
 While it’s typically a hardy breed, this gorgeous bird needs special care if you want to keep it healthy and happy.
-Here’s what you need to know to ensure your new flock thrives for years to come.
+Here’s what you need to know about Ayam Cemani care to ensure your new flock thrives for years to come.

 Ayam Cemani Overview

 The Ayam Cemani breed originated in Sumatra, Indonesia, where it’s rumored to have magical capabilities that connect the living with their ancestors and is considered a good luck charm!
 The breed is famous for its all-black feathers, face, and skin (some feathers will have a blue/purple iridescence under certain lights).

 Its crow is distinct and is actually used as a foghorn on boats, even today!

 They’ll live an average of 6- 8 years and are considered intelligent, friendly birds with an even temperament.